jymeraz/Intro-to-Java/README.md

 PracticeLab5: Using a switch statement and user input.

+Quiz: Quiz given to the user keeping track of correct answers.

 WhatToWatch: Gives the user the option to choose a movie to watch.

 backwards: Prints the number of lines in a file backwards down to 1.